Nonlinear Gravitational Radiation Reaction: Failed Tail, Memories & Squares: Introduction

 A key element of our derivation is the role of diffeomorphism invariance.
-This demands that the multipole moments of the effective theory, which are defined in a locally-flat frame, are themselves also subject to gravitational effects due to GW emission.
-Furthermore, although it turns out to be relevant only at higher PN orders, the requirement of gauge invariance of the long-distance theory forces upon us the use of the background-field gauge \cite{Goldberger:2004jt,Goldberger:2009qd}.
-These two conditions combined guarantee that the Ward identities are automatically obeyed once the field equations for the complete two-body dynamics are enforced, and vice versa.
-Another important aspect of our computation is the extension of the EFT approach to the Schwinger-Keldysh ``in-in" formalism \cite{Keldysh:1964ud,Calzetta:1986cq}, which has already been proven to be very successful to incorporate dissipative effects both in the PN and PM regimes, e.g. \cite{Galley:2009px,Galley:2010es,Galley:2012qs,Goldberger:2012kf,Galley:2013eba,Galley:2014wla,Galley:2015kus,Maia:2017yok,Maia:2017gxn,Goldberger:2020fot,Goldberger:2020wbx,Kalin:2022hph,Dlapa:2022lmu,Leibovich:2023xpg}.
+This demands that the multipole moments of the effective theory, which are defined in a locally-flat frame, are themselves subject to gravitational effects due to GW emission.
+Furthermore, although it turns out to be relevant at higher PN orders, the requirement of (manifest) gauge invariance of the long-distance theory forces upon us the use of the background-field gauge \cite{Goldberger:2004jt,Goldberger:2009qd}.
+These conditions guarantee that the Ward identities are automatically obeyed once the field equations for the complete two-body dynamics are enforced, and vice versa.
+Another important aspect of our computation is the extension of the EFT approach to the Schwinger-Keldysh ``in-in" formalism \cite{Keldysh:1964ud,Calzetta:1986cq}, which has already been proven to be very successful to incorporate dissipative effects in the PN and PM regimes, e.g. \cite{Galley:2009px,Galley:2010es,Galley:2012qs,Goldberger:2012kf,Galley:2013eba,Galley:2014wla,Galley:2015kus,Maia:2017yok,Maia:2017gxn,Goldberger:2020fot,Goldberger:2020wbx,Kalin:2022hph,Dlapa:2022lmu,Leibovich:2023xpg}.
 This requires a doubling of degrees of freedom, schematically $(x\to x_\pm, h \to h_\pm)$, for all of the worldline and bulk variables.
-Crucially, this is mandatory even for ``conserved" quantities, such as the mass/energy, $M_\pm$, as well as the angular momentum, $L_\pm$.
-As we shall see, in order to obtain consistent results, both must be included {\it and} varied through the Euler-Lagrange procedure.
+Crucially, this is mandatory even for ``conserved" quantities, like the mass/energy, $M_\pm$, as well as the angular momentum, $L_\pm$, such that both must be included {\it and} varied through the Euler-Lagrange procedure.
+In addition, as we mentioned earlier, a well-known property of nonlinear gravitational interactions is the appearance of nonlocal-in-time effects, for instance, the well-known memory correction to the radiated angular momentum \cite{Arun:2009mc}.
+This feature must therefore also find its counterpart in the near-zone effective theory, and we demonstrate here the existence of nonlocal-in-time memory effects in the (in-in) effective action, captured by {\it boundary} contributions associated with {\it soft}-frequency limits of the Feynman integrals.
+After incorporating all of the aforementioned subtleties we complete the knowledge of hereditary effects in the two-body dynamics at 5PN order.
 4pt